Budget 2026 public service cuts

 The data behind the headline

-Four views that didn't fit above — the long historical arc, how fast the workforce really grew, where the money goes, and which departments grew the most.
+Five views that didn't fit above — the long historical arc, how fast the workforce really grew, where the money goes, which departments grew the most, and how NZ compares to peer nations on overall public-sector footprint.

 Public service as % of population